IT | EN

 • Group dynamics

-• Original scripts: plot development
+• Original writings: plot development

 • Structure and style

-• Writing for the Puppet Theatre
+• Writing the Canovaccio

-• Film writing
+• Cinematic writing

-• Themes, time shifts
+• Themes, time jumps

-• The free adaptation: synthesis of a work
+• Free adaptation: summarizing a work

-• Techniques, styles and directorial languages
+• Directing techniques, styles, and languages

 • Structure of a show